noctarius/snowcast/README.md

 **snowcast** is an auto-configuration, distributed, scalable ID generator on top of [Hazelcast](http://www.hazelcast.org).

+### Disclaimer

+The snowcast project is not sponsored or started by nor affiliated to Hazelcast, Inc. in any possible way.
+It is a spare-time project and Hazelcast, even though I employed by Hazelcast, does not offer any support to this project.
+There is also no commercial support, not at the current point in time.
+Apart from that I will give support in the best way possible.

 ## Table of Contents
 * [The Problem](#the-problem)
 * [Common Solutions](#common-solutions)